peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 What’s the best way to write tests for your React application so that you can feel confident deploying it to production?
 Where should you focus your testing effort and what tools should you use?
 These are questions I’ve been pondering for a while now so I thought I’d share my thoughts on the subject.

 ### Testing Atoms
-I see a lot of React-Redux apps where components, action creators, reducers, and selectors are tested separately.
+I see a lot of React-Redux apps where components, action creators, and reducers are tested separately.
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
 But is this the best method?

 ![Files]({{ site.baseurl }}/images/unit-tests.jpg)